/ Ramadan Mubarak The Most Sacred Month In Islamic Culture

 Greetings During Ramadan

-You pronounce the greeting, “Ram-a-dam Moo-baa-rack.”
-That’s with special emphasis on the ‘ba-rack’ part of the word.
-The word “Ramadan” comes from the Arabic root “ar- ramaḍ.”
-This means ‘scorching heat’ or ‘dryness’.
+You pronounce the greeting, "Ram-a-dan Moo-baa-rack."
+That's with special emphasis on the 'ba-rack' part of the word.
+The word "Ramadan" comes from the Arabic root "ar- ramaḍ."
+This means 'scorching heat' or 'dryness'.

+Muslims believe the Quran was first revealed to the Prophet Muhammad in 610 AD.
 The belief is that this happened during Ramadan.
-Many refer to this event as Laylat Al-Qadar or the “Night of Power.”
-Muslims fast during this month as a way to remember the revelation of the Koran, the Islamic holy book.
+Many refer to this event as Laylat Al-Qadar or the "Night of Power."
+Muslims fast during this month as a way to remember the revelation of the Quran, the Islamic holy book, and to encourage spiritual growth.

 Fasting During Ramadan